networknt/light-doc/content/en/contribute/developer-guide.md

 git checkout -b <BRANCH-NAME>
 ```

-You can check on which branch you are with `git branch`.
-You should see a list of all local branches.
+You can check on which branch you are with `git branch.` You should see a list of all local branches.
 The current branch is indicated with a little asterisk.

 ### Build Project